 The dataset on fish catches in the EU was created in 2015 by Cogea for the European Marine Observation and Data Network (EMODnet).
 It is the result of the aggregation of EUROSTAT's fish catches datasets fish_ca_atl 27, fish_ca_atl 34, fish_ca_atl 37, fish_ca_atl271, fish_ca_atl272, fish_ca_atl34_h and fish_ca_atl37_h.
 Fish species have been grouped by EUMOFA's larger aggregations such as EUMOFA's Commodity Groups (CG) and Main Commercial Species (MCS).
 Tonnes live weight is provided for each fish species caught in EU fishing statistical area, by year of reference, CG, MCS and country.
-EUROSTAT data have been related to FAO's georeferenced fishing statistical areas (polygons).
-The dataset is updated yearly and it covers a time series from 1950 to 2019, where available.
-Compared with the previous version this new version includes data for 2018 and 2019 (often provisional or estimated).
+EUROSTAT data have been related to FAO's georeferenced fishing statistical areas (polygons) through the values of their key fields 'Fishreg_FAO' (added to the EUROSAT dataset) and 'F_CODE'.
+The dataset is updated yearly and it covers a time series from 1950 to 2021, where available.
+Compared with the previous version this new version includes data for 2020 and 2021 (often provisional or estimated).

 FAO Major Fishing Areas for Statistical Purposes are arbitrary areas, the boundaries of which were determined in consultation with international fishery agencies on various considerations, including (i) the boundary of natural regions and the natural divisions of oceans and seas; (ii) the boundaries of adjacent statistical fisheries bodies already established in inter-governmental conventions and treaties; (iii) existing national practices; (iv) national boundaries; (v) the longitude and latitude grid system; (vi) the distribution of the aquatic fauna; and (vii) the distribution of the resources and the environmental conditions within an area.
 The rationale of the FAO Major Fishing Areas has been that the areas should, as far as possible, coincide with the areas of competence of other fishery commissions when existing.
 This system facilitates comparison of data, and improves the possibilities of cooperation in statistical matters in general.